 This is why autoimmunity always seems tied to a “leaky gut.”
 The number one cause of a leaky gut is non-native electromagnetic forces not allowing you to generate sufficiently-charged particles in your tissues to increase your redox potential.
 Food is a secondary player in this equation.
 This concept is paradoxical when you do not see how quantum effects act upon proteins and water collectively.

-This is only a paradox to biology, medicine and biochemstry because they do not appreciate how nature really operates at a quantum level.
+This is only a paradox to biology, medicine, and biochemistry because they do not appreciate how nature really operates at a quantum level.
 The “paradox” is only a conflict between reality and your feeling of what reality “ought to be.”
 (EPR paradox becomes important because it is a quantum effect.)

 Consider that researchers have realized that if we can cure cancer, we may be able to also improve lifespan by three years based on recent studies.
-Sadly, no one is close to solving that equation because the answer is not based in the gene, it is based in how the conductor makes the music from the genes!
+Sadly, no one is close to solving that equation because the answer is not based on the gene, it is based on how the conductor makes the music from the genes!